DanielHo610/Weather-API/README.md

-Gives the weather of the city
+Outputs the weather of a specific city the user inputs